bruer/star-wars-catalog/README.md

-# :sparkler: :sparkles: Star Wars Catalog :rocket:
+# :sparkles: Star Wars Catalog :rocket:
 A small project I did as a way to show off my coding skills in order to land an internship at [Redmind](https://redmind.se/).

 It's sort of a catalog over different characters in the Star Wars universe, where you're able to see personal details about each character.
 The details are fetched from [SWAPI](https://swapi.dev/).